zabom824/core-interaction/syllabus/README.md

 # Assessable Tasks

 ### Project 1
-Choose and set a text using HTML and CSS so that the reader will not only be able to read the story but also experience your interpretation of the text.
-You may use one page or multiple pages to convey this experience.
-This experience will be viewed on both large and small (mobile) screens.
-You should use no more than two typefaces.
-Rep- resentational images are not allowed.

-### Project 2
 Build an archive of media with the subject matter of your choosing.
 Create an interface to navigate between and create sub collections of the archive.
-What are the different way you may organize the content?
+What are the different ways you may organize the content?
 How may the structure of your collection reflect the meaning communicated?

+### Project 2

+Find an expression of your theme, communicate and build it using HTML, CSS and JS.
+No images allowed.

 ### Project 3
-In this project, you will create a typeface using HTML and CSS.
-Minimal use of imagery is allowed if the image is not the complete letterform.
-Think about what it means to make a typeface for the screen versus the printed page.
-How do the constraints from one medium differ from the other?
-Your concept should be reflected in the formal qualities of the typeface and should also allude to the way in which the typeface is created, via programming.
-Additionally, you will create a website which uses the typeface its primary means of communication, as a way to reinforce and further explore the ideas present within your font.

-### Project 4
-This project asks you to design and develop (using HTML, CSS, and JavaScript) a website which uses chance as a means of generating both content and form.
-Your website should articulate a ruleset which determines how its content is constructed, and should consider how its form might evolve over time by making use of various event states.
+Create a site that responds to time.
+The site should respond to multiple variables.
+How does the site's content and visual appearance change from second to second?
+Hour to hour?
+Day to Day?
+Week to Week?

 ### Lab Exercises
 There will be both in-class and homework assignments most weeks.
 All assignments should be stored on Github as subfolders of your lab repository.